Last Updated on

 With a few minor variations, a British reporter and noted naval analyst Hector Bywater predicted with eerily-accurate detail in 1925 how the conflict between the Japanese and the Americans would go down.

 Same as with the original, the prelude to war would begin with the Japanese falsely assuring the Americans of peace—then striking them by surprise.
 However, Bywater envisioned the surprise attack not at Pearl Harbor but in Manila which would have ended with the destruction of America’s Asiatic Fleet.
 In this scenario, he predicted the Japanese would use aircraft carriers—a remarkable observation considering battleships ruled the oceans during his era.

-He then correctly guessed the Japanese would utilize a hundred thousand-strong force to invade the Philippines.
-Afterwards, the Americans would slowly jump from island to island and finally engage and defeat the Japanese Navy in a decisive naval battle (the Battle of Midway).
+He then correctly guessed the Japanese would utilize a hundred-thousand-strong force to invade the Philippines.
+Afterward, the Americans would slowly jump from island to island and finally engage and defeat the Japanese Navy in a decisive naval battle (the Battle of Midway).
 He also correctly predicted how the Japanese would do everything just to stop the American advance—the use of kamikaze attacks included.

 In the end, however, Bywater didn’t foresee the atomic bomb; he instead banked on the Japanese peacefully surrendering after the Americans dropped millions of leaflets over their country as a show of force.

 2. USAFFE Forces could have beaten the Japanese in Bataan.

 Given the overwhelming odds stacked against them, it would be nearly impossible to think the Filipino-American forces would even stand a chance against beating the Japanese in Bataan.